Tips on how to be a more thoughtful designer

-Watch better television.
+Watch better television and videos.
 Shows on A&E, Biography, The Discovery Channel, and The History Channel can enhance your capacity for learning, reasoning, and understanding.

 Experience a performance by Cirque du Soleil.
 These are people who excel at what they do - totally dedicated and committed to pushing themselves to do their very best.

 Do something.
 To better understand a subject, put it into practice.
 Example: don't just watch the Cooking Channel and don't just tell someone how to cook; master cooking by actually cooking.
 You will understand things better when you do them yourself.
 Knowledge gives you the pieces of the puzzle; understanding helps you put the puzzle together.

 Read.
 Anything, just read - novels, newspapers, magazines, blogs, textbooks.
 Reading not only informs, it also increases your capacity for learning, thereby increasing your intelligence.
 Knowledge is the foundation of intelligence, so it's crucial to cultivate the joy of reading.
 A few suggested books